PelicanPlatform/training-client/README.md

 For this tutorial, we recommend that you use a Guest [OSPool Notebook](https://portal.osg-htc.org/documentation/overview/test-drive-ospool/) as it satisfies the necessary requirements.
 Abbreviated instructions are provided below.

-Alternatively, follow the instructions in [Appendix: Manual Setup](#appendix-manual-setup) to setup a device of your choice.
+In principle, you can install the necessary programs on your own device to complete the exercises.
+If you are interested in doing that, we recommend that you first go through the tutorial using the OSPool Notebook as recommended, then repeat the tutorial after installing the necessary programs on the device of your choice.

 ### Log in to a Guest OSPool Notebook